-The College of General Studies has four divisions that represent the academic disciplines essential to a well-rounded general education: Humanities, Natural Sciences and Mathematics, Rhetoric, and Social Sciences.
+The College of General Studies has four divisions that represent the academic disciplines essential to a well-rounded general education: Humanities, Natural Sciences & Mathematics, Rhetoric, and Social Sciences.

 The Humanities division is comprised of faculty with Ph.D.s in English and American Literature, Comparative Literature, Philosophy, and American Studies, and the division offers courses that explore literature, arts, and philosophy from Ancient Greece to the present day.